cdapio/cdap/cdap-docs/developer-guide/source/overview/concepts.rst

 Components of CDAP and their Interactions
 =========================================

-This diagram illustrates the components that comprise Distributed CDAP and shows some of their interactions:
+This diagram illustrates the components that comprise Distributed CDAP and shows some of their interactions, with CDAP System components in orange and non-system components in yellow:

 .. image:: ../_images/arch_components_view.png
    :width: 6in